 Finding suitable childcare is a big decision, and one which depends on your family’s personal needs and circumstances.
 There are different types of childcare available and it can be confusing what works best for the needs of your family.
 You may be looking at family or friends to help out.

 Looking for reliable childcare is not always easy as there can be a lot of choice available.
+Visit Childcare Choices, a Government website to explore what financial help you may be eligible for.
 You may find it helpful to visit www.childcare.co.uk as they have local listings of childminders, nurseries, babysitters and more.
 Another good way of sourcing childcare is by asking other parents/carers who they use for their children – this way you get a personal recommendation from the people who know best.
 Pacey, (the professional association for childcare and early years) offers free help and advice to parents looking for home-based childcare providers.

 Other organisations that may be useful